AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 audioStarted = true;

-Sets the flag to true so this initialization only happens once
+Sets the flag to true so this initialization runs only once, not on every click

 playPopSound(bubble)